Bellevue, Tennessee: Harpeth Valley Elementary School

 Harpeth Valley Elementary School was founded in 1939 and teaches grades PreK-4.
 It is located on the outskirts of Bellevue along State Route 100.
 The current school was built in 1996 and has enrollment of more than 700 students.
 Harpeth Valley Elementary School was the inspiration for the title of the hit country song "Harper Valley PTA".

 Bellevue Middle School

 Bellevue Middle School is located in the heart of the town on Colice Jeanne Road with the students coming primarily from Bellevue and the immediate surrounding areas.
 It was founded in 1970 and teaches grades 5 through 8.
 At the site of the former Bellevue High School, the school was renovated in 2002 and has an enrollment of 680 students.

-Hillwood High School
+James Lawson High School

-Located in nearby West Meade, Hillwood High School serves ninth through twelfth grade students living in Bellevue and surrounding areas until the end of the 2022-23 academic year.
-In Fall 2023, James Lawson High School, a new $150 million facility a 273-acre campus off Highway 70S in Bellevue, is scheduled to replace Hillwood High School.
+In Fall 2023, James Lawson High School, a state-of-the-art $140 million, 310,000 square foot educational facility on a 273-acre natural setting tucked off Highway 70S in Bellevue, opened.